CLA 500 Review- Does This Fat Burner Really Work?

-We’ve heard a great deal of chatter pertaining to CLA 500 softgels, so we did one of our comprehensive reviews, taking a close look at the side effects, ingredients, scientific research and overall customer service.
-Furthermore, we looked at hundreds of dieter comments and user reviews we found online.
+I paused before I hit the “publish” button on this one, because my conclusion was a bit of a shocker.
+We did one of our comprehensive reviews, taking a close look at the side effects, ingredients, scientific research and overall customer service.
+Furthermore, we looked at hundreds of dieter comments we found online.
 Then finally, we compressed all of the feedback and facts in order to give you the bottom line.

-CLA 500 is a daily supplement made by Nutralite, which is available from Amway.
+First off, CLA 500 is a daily supplement made by Nutralite, which is available from Amway.
+The ingredients used in CLA 500 include safflower oil (carthamus tinctorius), gelatin and glycerin.
 This formula is intended to reduce unwanted body fat, promote lean muscle mass and improve overall body composition.
-The ingredients used in CLA 500 include Safflower Oil (provides Conjugated Linoleic Acid or CLA), Gelatin and Glycerin.
-Each softgel provides 500 milligrams of CLA.
-For maximum results, this supplement should be taken one to three times daily.
+Each softgel provides 500 mgs of CLA.
+For maximum results, this should be taken one to three times daily.

 One customer commented, “I am 3 weeks into it and not seeing results.”

 “I go hard at the gym 6/7 days a week, and watch what I eat always, and this brought me no change,” said another user.

 There are some users that noticed solid results.
 “Been using for a month and started to lean out in the middle,” said a dieter.

 Another concern was the user complaints about CLA 500.
 One dieter stated, “Waste of money…Didn’t do anything for me long term.”

 Another mentioned CLA 500 side effects.
 “Bloating and gas were terrible,” reported a user.